IT Project Management | By Duncan Haughey | Read time minutes

 What, as project manager, do I expect from my offshore team?
 What will keep the project running smoothly and the project manager happy?

-In the next few paragraphs, I look at the project manager's viewpoint and what, as a veteran of these projects, a project manager should expect from his or her team.
+In the following paragraphs, as a veteran of these projects, I look at the project manager's viewpoint and what a project manager should expect from their team.

 Oh, and if you're an offshore worker, read on to learn what your project manager expects of you.